progre/junowen/README.md

 ## How to use

-Two connection methods are currently supported.
+Three connection methods are currently supported.

 ### Shared Room

-This method connects with users whose room names match.
+This method connects to users whose room name matches the set room name.
+While waiting for a connection, other functions can be used.

-1. Set the room name in "Online VS Mode".
+The room name should be set in "Online VS Mode".

-2. Select "Ju.N.Owen" -> "Shared Room".
-3. Press the shot button with "Enter" to start waiting for connection.
-    - Pressing the shot button while in the "Leave" state interrupts the connection waiting.
-    - Press the Cancel button to use other functions while waiting for connection.
+Pressing the shot button on the waiting for connection screen interrupts, and pressing the cancel button allows you to use other functions.

+### Reserved Room

+This method connects to users whose room name matches the set room name.
+You can have other players spectate your matches.

 ### Pure P2P

 This method does not use a connection server, but exchanges connection information with opponents via chat or other means.

+#### Using Pure P2P competition

 1. Select "Ju.N.Owen" -> "Pure P2P”.
 2. Select "Connect as Host" if you want to wait for a connection as a host,